 Early Notice is Better

 If you know you are about to miss a payment, call your lender and let them know.
 The sooner the better.
 Giving them notice means they will not be surprised when your due date comes and goes and there is no payment made.
+It also shows that you are taking your loan seriously and planning ahead.

 Some of the best title loan companies will even waive the late fee on your first missed payment if you give them notice.
 Most lenders are also much less likely to consider repossession is these cases.